-Independent testing by TECSI Solar confirms the superior strength of Origami steel module frame protects the solar active components better than conventional aluminum frames
+Independent testing confirms the superior strength of Origami steel module frame protects the solar active components better than conventional aluminum frames

 The testing conducted at TECSI Solar compared a 35mm tall Origami steel frame against a 40mm aluminum frame under identical conditions and using identical PV laminates.
 In all tests our steel frame met or exceeded UL/IEC requirements and delivered superior results over aluminum frames.

-Using TECSI, a world-class testing and engineering firm, we put our Gen 1 frames through their paces.
-We put our steel frames onto laminates, and used aluminum-framed laminates from the same supplier for side-by-side comparison tests.
+Using TECSI, an independent, third-party engineering firm, we put our Gen 1 frames through their paces.
+We assembled our steel frames onto laminates, and used aluminum-framed laminates from the same supplier for side-by-side comparison tests.
 The results exceeded our expectations.
 Please download the TECSI Executive Summary to see the results summarized.
-We’ve highlighted two key results below that tell a terrific story, especially when you consider that we tested a 35mm tall steel frame against a 40 mm tal aluminum frame.
+We’ve highlighted two key results below that tell a terrific story, especially when you consider that we tested a 35mm tall steel frame against a 40mm tall aluminum frame.

 Under extreme loading, both downward and upward, the Origami steel frames were more rigid than the taller aluminum frames.
 In the graphs below, you can see the Origami frames (blue) showing significantly less deflection under load.
 And, in the downforce test, the aluminum frames (red) deflected first upward and then suddenly downward, imparting sudden and dramatic forces onto the laminate.
 The Origami steel frame significantly outperformed the taller aluminum frame in frame wall rigidity, structural stability, and total deflection even at 3X UL/IEC loading (150psf).